 Products that are listed for sale on the Amazon website should comply with its policies, regulations, and laws.
 Sale of unsafe, illegal, dangerous, risky, hazardous, or any product that is listed under the Amazon restricted categories, is strictly forbidden.

 5 Reasons Amazon Has Restrictions On Certain Brands & Products

 Amazon’s primary objective is to keep its customers happy, safe, healthy, and satisfied.
 Therefore, products that are potentially unsafe or dangerous to a person’s health like illegal products, recalled items, or prescription drugs are strictly forbidden from sale.

 To Prevent The Sale Of Fake Goods:

-This is specifically for high-end or luxurious brands like apparels, cosmetics, shoes, perfumes, handbags, jewellery, watches, and anything that is a counterfeit production of a reputed trade name.
+This is specifically for high-end or luxurious brands like apparel, cosmetics, shoes, perfumes, handbags, jewelry, watches, and anything that is a counterfeit production of a reputed trade name.
 Such products are strictly not allowed for sale.
 This protects the customers from receiving a fake product as well as safeguards a company’s reputation, copyrights, and trademarks.

 To Keep The Brand Exclusive:

 There are companies that often put their products on sale only as “limited edition,“ and they do this to keep their brand names exclusive.
 Hence, they are very picky about selecting their retailers, as this preserves their image.